The Bedgebury Pinetum Florilegium Society

 Image below left: Crataegus sp. from an original watercolour by Anne Manktelow

 It is possible to purchase limited edition prints or original artworks from this talented group of artists.
 Commissions can also be undertaken on request.
-For more information, or to view the image archives for an artist, please e-mail:
+To view the image archives for an artist, please follow the links on this page, or for more information e-mail:

 Image right: Liquidambar styraciflua from an original watercolour by Jane Langridge